CennoxX/KeePass-QuickSearch/Readme.md

 - [Contact](#contact)

 ## Usage
-QuickSearch delivers instant results as you type.
-A password entry is a match if all words separated by whitespace occur within a single one of its fields, regardless of their position in the field.
+QuickSearch provides instant results as you type.
+A password entry is a match if all words separated by whitespace occur within one or multiple fields, regardless of their position in the field.

  If you need to make a more complex search, you can still use `CTRL+F` to open the search from KeePass.